Sylviawzy/Sylviawzy.github.io/index.md

 **Hi, I'm Zhongyu (Sylvia) Wei, welcome to my homepage!**

-In 2019, I graduated from the [Harvard Graduate School of Education](https://www.gse.harvard.edu/) with a Master of Education degree.
-My research focuses on **the role of the sociocognitive model in the development of language and literacy skills from early childhood to (pre-)adolescence**.
-I received my dual bachelor's degrees in [English Linguistics](http://www.wwx.tsinghua.edu.cn/publish/fdllen/index.html) and [Economics](http://www.sem.tsinghua.edu.cn/en/) from [Tsinghua University](http://www.tsinghua.edu.cn/publish/thu2018en/) in 2018.
-I have provided research assistance for the design and evaluation of multiple large-scale randomized control trials (RCTs) aimed at enhancing children's language and literacy development in relatively low-resource areas in both United States and China.
+I am a Ph.D. student in Human Development, Learning and Teaching at Harvard University.
+My research interests include language and literacy development, early childhood development, literacy intervention and experimental design.
+In 2019, I received my Ed.M. in International Education Policy from Harvard Graduate School of Education.
+In 2018, I graduated from Tsinghua University with a B.A. in English Language and Literature and B.E.in Economics.

 My name in Chinese characters is 魏钟毓, which comes from a Chinese idiom 钟灵毓秀，meaning to breed the talent from the land.